metabase/metabase/docs/data-modeling/model-persistence.md

 Persisted models differ from [cached results](../configuring-metabase/caching.md):

-- Metabase stores cached results in its application database.
+- **Models are persisted in your data warehouse, cached results are stored in the application database**.
+Metabase stores cached results in its application database.
 Metabase persists models in your connected data warehouse as materialized views.
-- Metabase will refresh results of models according the schedule you set.
+- **Metabase refreshes model results and invalidates cached results**.
+Metabase will refresh results of models according to the schedule you set.
 That is, Metabase will re-run the model's query and store the results in your data warehouse.
 For cached results of saved questions and dashboards, Metabase won't run the queries automatically; it will cached results when people view the question or dashboard, and invalidate the cached results according to the caching policy you set.

 ## Further reading